timofeysie/gosh/README.md

 Since windows build tools have already been installed on this computer, there must be another answer.
 Since the last time while installing it to get the work repo to run, what worked was to use yarn instead of npm.
 Time to try that on this project.

 From the start.
-FIrst create a new Ionic app:
+First create a new Ionic app:
 ```
 ionic start whisky blank
 cd whisky